segment-boneyard/facebook-oauth-example/README.markdown

 These should be set in your shell or a `.env` file in the root of this project.

+`http://localhost:4567/` must also be whitelisted as a redirect domain in your Facebook app settings.

 ## Usage

 ```sh